REG-Linux/REG-Linux/board/amlogic/s905/README.md

 `board/amlogic/s905/` hosts the assets consumed by the `reglinux-s905` Buildroot target (`make s905-build`).
-It covers a broad set of Meson GXBB/GXL boards—Khadas VIM1, Libretech Le Potato (v1/v2), Odroid-C2, NanoPi K2, P200/P201 TV boxes, FunKey R1, and a “generic” S905 TV box image.
+It covers a broad set of Meson GXBB/GXL boards—Khadas VIM1, Libretech Le Potato (v1/v2), Odroid-C2, NanoPi K2, P200/P201 TV boxes, and a “generic” S905 TV box image.
 Each subdirectory contains the boot scripts, image layout, and optional U-Boot build recipe for that board, while the top-level overlay/patches keep audio, temps, and Wayland packages consistent across the fleet.